brittany-winters/connectwise-rmm-notes/connectwise-rmm-demo-notes.md

 4. Cross-reference remediation guidance from ConnectWise.
 5. Run a manual remediation script to apply the missing patch.
 6. Recheck status and confirm patch success.
-7. If failure persists, escalate to Tier 2 support.
-8. Document actions, timestamps, and outcome in the ticketing platform.
+7. Document actions, timestamps, and outcome in the ticketing platform.

 ---